Directed by: Damien Chazelle || Produced by: Fred Berger, Gary Gilbert, Jordan Horowitz, Marc Platt

 On the other hand, Chazelle’s visual direction and detailed characterizations remain as strong as ever.
 Chazelle, unlike an Alejandro Gonzalez Innaritu (e.g. Birdman , The Revenant ) or Alfonso Cuaran (e.g. Children of Men , Gravity ), is able to conduct flowing, sustained long-takes without drawing attention to the technique itself (i.e. he’s subtle, not a show-off), and orchestrates some of the tightest character-scenes of the year with the help of Oscar-winning editor Tom Cross.

 One final negative and positive remain, namely leads Ryan Gosling and Emma Stone with regards to the latter, and the film’s somewhat bloated length with regards to the former.
-While LLL’s within-scene edits are on par with Whiplash or even Quentin Tarantino’s best, the film’s overall running-time is a bit long in the tooth.
-The film starts and ends strong, but as is the case with many musicals, LLL runs on fumes and a few repetitive scenes in its middle and final acts.
+While LLL’s within-scene edits are on par with Whiplash or even Quentin Tarantino’s best, the film’s overall running-time is long in the tooth.
+The film starts and ends strong, but as is the case with many musicals, LLL runs on fumes and several repetitive scenes in its middle and final acts.
 Aside from its impressive conclusion, the film almost forgets it’s a musical by the halfway mark and turns into a more conventional drama for the majority of its latter half.
-Much of that is forgivable given male-lead Gosling’s impressive range and never-ending charisma, as well as female-lead Stone’s spunky girl-next-door appeal.
-Their chemistry is pure energy, and their romantic growth is as cute as they come and culminates in that aforementioned impressive ending.
+Much of that is forgivable, however, given male-lead Gosling’s impressive range and never-ending charisma, as well as female-lead Stone’s spunky girl-next-door appeal.
+Their romantic growth is as cute as they come and culminates in that aforementioned impressive ending.